 The Colosseum is set apart from most of Rome’s other historic attractions, and you’ll need half a day or more to do it justice, especially if you add the Roman Forum and Palatine Hill (right next door and included with your ticket).
 Trying to squeeze in other big-name sights is a recipe for tired and cranky kids.
 Instead, take your time at the Colosseum and the surrounding ruins, then build in a gelato break and some well-earned relaxation for the rest of the afternoon.

-TIP: If your kids have the stamina, one of our favorite Rome activities, Gladiator School, takes place nearby.
+TIP: If your kids have the stamina, one of the most popular children’s activities in Rome, Gladiator School, takes place nearby.
 Kids don gladiator gear, learn dueling skills and more.
 What a way to drive home the history lesson!